kdpuvvadi/blog/content/posts/omada-sdn-controller-ubuntu.md

 ## Hardware

 First we decided to go with OC200 Hardware Controller but pivoted to Software Solution.
-My friend already had 6th gen i7 NUC lying and gathering dust.
+My friend already had 6th gen i7 NUC laying and gathering dust.
 TP Link recommended at least 2 cores, 4 threads for the self hosted controller.
-It perfect the job and more.
+It perfect for the job and more.
 So, decided to install Proxmox and hit a snag.
 After half a day of troubleshooting, was finally able to install and later provisioned couple of VMs with 1 core and 2 Gb memory for Docker testing & 2 core 6 Gb memory for Omada Controller.
 Decided to leave one core and 2 gigs memory for Proxmox's smooth operation.

-## Here's are the Hardware chooses
+## Here's are the Hardware

     1. Server - Intel NUC NUC6i7KYK with i7 6770HQ 4 core 8 threads
     2. Firewall - TL-R605, 1 WAN, 3 WAN/LAN, 1 LAN (all gigabit)